solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ### 2. Setup lib.rs

-Before writing the logic, we’ll set up the necessary boilerplate in `lib.rs`.
+Before writing the logic, we'll set up the necessary boilerplate in `lib.rs`.
 This file acts as the entry point for the program, defining the API endpoints that all transactions will pass through.
 The actual logic will be housed in the `/instructions` directory.